Logotype (horse): 2016: six-year-old season

 Logotype began his 2016 campaign with a third attempt to win the Nakayama Kinen and finished seventh of the eleven runners behind Duramente.
 When dropped back in class for the Grade 3 Lord Derby Challenge Trophy at Nakayama on 3 April he was beaten a neck into second place by the five-year-old mare Magic Time, to whom he was conceding five kg in weight.
 On 5 June at Tokyo he was partnered by Hironobu Tanabe and started a 36/1 outsider for the Grade 1 Yasuda Kinen as he attempted to record his first victory in over three years.
 Maurice started the odds-on favorite while the other eleven runners included Real Steel, Satono Aladdin, Isla Bonita and Danon Shark.
 Logotype took the lead from the start and set a steady pace before accelerating in the straight to win by one and a quarter lengths from Maurice.
 Tsuyoshi Tanaka commented "Finally we have broken through this wall and got this Grade 1.
 To be honest, this victory today was unexpected so I haven’t made my plans yet."

 After a four-month break Logotype returned for two races at Tokyo in October, but was unable to add to his winning tally as he finished eighth behind the filly Rouge Buck in the Mainichi Okan and fifth to Maurice in the autumn edition of the Tenno Sho.
 On 11 December Logotype ended his season with a trip to Hong Kong to contest the Hong Kong Mile at Sha Tin Racecourse.
 After tracking the leaders he stayed on well in the straight to finish fifth, beaten one and a half lengths by the winner Beauty Only.

 Logotype was given a rating of 119 in the 2016 World's Best Racehorse Rankings, making him the 50th best racehorse in the world.

 2017: seven-year-old season

 On 26 February 2017 Logotype ran for the fourth time in the Nakayama Kinen and finished third behind Neorealism.
 After a leg infection prevented him from running in the Lord Derby Challenge Trophy, Logotype attempted to repeat his 2016 success in the Yasuda Kinen on 4 June.
 As in the previous year he led from the start and accelerated into a clear lead in the straight.
 In the final strides however, he was caught by the six-year-old Satono Aladdin and beaten a neck into second place.
 Logotype did not race again and was retired at the end of the year.

+Racing form

+Logotype gained 30 starts and won six of them with eight more podium finishes.
+This data is available in JBIS, netkeiba, Emirates Racing Authority and HKJC.